vwade/node-builder/README.md

 17. [ ] Accessibility & ARIA pass
 18. [ ] Performance pass
 19. [ ] Docs & Storybook
+20. [ ] Norminette
-20. [ ] Release & SemVer
+21. [ ] Release & SemVer

 Each task will be tackled sequentially to maintain a stable, testable feature set.
 With draggable nodes in place, the next tangible deliverable is the ports and edge-creation workflow, which opens the door for routing, keyboard, and collaboration layers.
+At the end, *Norminette* to ensure proper `\t` and formatting is used - style and structure can be confirmed after all of the heavy lifting is finished.

 ## Next steps